History of Suresnes: The 1890s

 Tomb of Mayor Arthème Genteur in the Voltaire cemetery (bust of Auguste Maillard).

 Following the merger of the Compagnie du Gaz de Suresnes and the Société des usines du Nord et de l'est, the company was awarded the concession to supply electricity in March 1898.
 On October 3, Rue Saint-Antoine was renamed Rue Ledru-Rollin, Rue Sainte-Apolline Rue de la Mairie, and Rue Saint-Jean Rue Merlin-de-Thionville.
-The municipal commission in charge of the project noted, however, that priority had to be given to perpetuating the memory of the inhabitants of Suresnes and “to that of citizens of the Third Republic who had distinguished themselves in the defense of public liberties” with emphasis also placed on preserving many localities, although some disappeared.
+The municipal commission in charge of the project noted, however, that priority had to be given to perpetuating the memory of the inhabitants of Suresnes and "to that of citizens of the Third Republic who had distinguished themselves in the defense of public liberties", with emphasis also placed on preserving many localities, although some disappeared.
 Other roads were renamed, such as Rue Chardon, which became Rue Fizeau, and Rue des Trébourgeois, which became Rue Voltaire.

 A new school was also planned, on the corner of Rue Carnot and the former Rue du Cèdre, but was not inaugurated until 1908.
-An old people's home was also created in 1899, in the building occupied by the headmistress of the nursery school.
+An older people's home was also created in 1899, in the building occupied by the headmistress of the nursery school.
 In July of the same year, a monument to those who died for their country was inaugurated in the new Bas-Rogers cemetery (now the Voltaire cemetery).

 The village hall, located along the town hall.

 In 1897, an agreement was reached to create the Compagnie du Chemin de Fer du Bois de Boulogne, from Porte Maillot to Suresnes, near the Gare de Longchamp.
 In reality, this was an electric trolley railway.
-In 1911, the line was extended to Saint-Cloud, the following year to Garches, and, during the First World War, to the Rueil arsenal.
+In 1911, the line was extended to Saint-Cloud; the following year, to Garches; and, during the First World War, to the Rueil arsenal.
 Although it carried no more than 8,000 to 10,000 passengers a day, it did handle 25,000 to 30,000 on weekends and public holidays and 50,000 at certain events at the Longchamp racecourse.
 The end of the concession, bought by RATP Group in 1930, technical problems, and poor service to the new garden city led to its demise in 1936.
 The following year, the railroad was replaced by the “44” bus line and the “44 B,” which departed from Saint-Cloud but no longer crossed the Bois de Boulogne; in Suresnes, it ran via Boulevard de Versailles and Rue Émile-Zola.

 Fountain at the intersection of Rue Raymond-Cosson and Rue de Montretout, previously located on the market square.